wp-plugins/wp-admin-bar-removal/readme.txt

 === Admin Bar Removal - Disable ToolBar Remove ===
 Contributors: sLaNGjI
 Donate link: http://slangji.wordpress.com/donate/
-Tags: adminbar, admin-bar, backend, disable, frontend, pointer, remove, shadow, sla, slangji, toolbar, tool-bar Stable tag: trunk
+Tags: adminbar, admin-bar, backend, disable, frontend, pointer, remove, shadow, sla, slangji, tool-bar, toolbar Stable tag: trunk
 Requires at least: 3.1
 Tested up to: 3.6
 License: GPLv2 or later
 License URI: http://www.gnu.org/licenses/gpl-2.0.html
-disable and remove wordpress admin bar and toolbar for all users and subscribers frontend backend code free mem completely with new unified coding !
+disable and remove wordpress admin bar toolbar for all users subscribers frontend backend code free mem completely unified coding by sLa
 == Description ==
-disable and remove wordpress admin bar and toolbar for all users and subscribers frontend backend code free mem completely with new unified coding !
+disable and remove wordpress admin bar toolbar for all users subscribers frontend backend code free mem completely unified coding by sLa

 Disable and Remove Admin Bar and ToolBar Code on WordPress 3.1+ to 3.6+ Frontend and Backend, Completely, for Minimal Memory Load, and DashBoard Speedup, with New Unified Coding Approach!
 Also Hide: Frontend 28px and Bump CB, Backend 28px, Node, Admin Menu Shadow Effect, Pointer ToolTips, User Personal Options Settings, without loosing Logout and Network MultiSite functionality!
 The configuration of this Plugin is Automattic!
 The first and only Plugin (for now) that really work on WordPress 3.1+ to 3.6+